baszurburg/vb-site-docs/Keystone.md

 To read: [Practical Keystone.js](https://leanpub.com/keystonejs/read).
-It contains an intersting paragraph about debugging in visual code.
+It contains an interesting paragraph about debugging in visual code.

 CSS: [Material Design for Bootstrap](http://mdbootstrap.com/material-design-for-bootstrap/)